w3c/window-management/EXPLAINER.md

 ## Use Cases

-The aim of this project is enable better experiences for web application users with multiple screens.
-Some use cases that inform this proposal are:
+The aim of this proposal is enable better experiences for web application users with multiple screens.
+Here are some use cases that inform the goals below:
 * Slideshow app presents on a projector, shows speaker notes on a laptop screen
 * Financial app opens a dashboard of windows across multiple monitors
-* Medical app open images (e.g. x-rays) on a high-resolution grayscale display
+* Medical app opens images (e.g. x-rays) on a high-resolution grayscale display
-* Creativity app shows secondary windows (e.g. pallete) on secondary screens
+* Creativity app shows secondary windows (e.g. pallete) on a separate screen
 * Conference room app shows controls on a touch screen device and video on a TV
 * Site optimizes content and layout when a window spans multiple screens